 Both lie in the ideal range of sets which are neither too much (wasted sets) nor too little (not enough for hypertrophy).

-So as long as you are working in the 3 to 4 set range, you’re in a good place!
+So as long as you are working in the 3 to 4 set range, you’re generally in a good place!

-Choosing The Right Number Of Sets.
+Choosing The Optimal Number Of Sets.

 In general, it is recommended to complete 10-20 sets per muscle group per week.